TenovanDigital/ServerSecurityStack/README.md

 If you prefer a more streamlined and automated process, consider using **Citadel**, our automated setup script.
 Citadel handles the tedious configuration steps for you, reducing errors and saving time.
 All you need to do is:
 - Complete a few initial configurations
 - Create Portainer Access Token for Homepage to use (Couldn't automate this)
+- Import CrowdSec Cyber Threat Insights dashboard into Grafana (Couldn't automate this)

+Plus Citadel sets up a bonus Grafana dashboard for CrowdSec that is not included in this repository.
+While you'll have to do the final import, Citadel sets up everything the dashboard needs for you.

 #### Learn More About Citadel:
 <a href="https://go.digital.tenovan.com/citadel">Citadel: Your Fortress for Home Server Security</a>